 Does a photographer design the cameras used, and build them from scratch?
 Photographers used to do their own darkroom work, but most used commercial photofinishers.
 Few ever made their own film and sensitized paper (though a few did).

 This "philosophical" issue really becomes tricky when you consider that the 2d to 3d process can, in principle, be used to convert an actual 3d stereo original to a "better" stereo result.
 Perhaps you wanted a greater interlens separation for enhanced depth, but your camera couldn't do it.
 If it were an action picture, the option of a cha-cha picture isn't available.
-A conversion could fix that and create a prize-winner!
-I don't know whether the conversion services have caught on to that possibility yet, but I suspect one day they will.
+A conversion could fix that and create a picture worthy of a prize!
+I don't know whether the conversion services have caught on to those possibilities yet, but I suspect one day they will.